 the student's tile on the Review Activity page

 the Progress Report

-Depending upon amount of data received from the student's completed assessment, additional student data may or may not appear on the Benchmark Report or the Diagnostic Report.
+Depending upon amount of data received from the student's completed assessment, additional student data may or may not appear on the Benchmark Report or the Instructional Recommendations Report.

 ❗NOTE: We’ve heard the feedback that an Early Reader report would be helpful, and we are working on developing this.